 We wish to honor the four co-founders of Women of Spirit and Faith — Reverend Guo Cheen, Kathleen Hurty, Kay Lindahl and Kathe Schaaf who came together at the Parliament of the World’s Religions in Melbourne in 2009 with a shared passion and a deep curiosity about women’s spiritual Leadership.
-After several years of working collaboratively as a vital part of the leadership circle, Reverend Cheen has moved on to pursue other passions.
-We miss her and carry her wisdom always at the very heart of this organization.
+After several years of working collaboratively as a vital part of the leadership circle, Reverend Cheen and Kathleen Hurty have moved on to pursue other passions.
+We miss them both and carry their wisdom always at the very heart of this organization.

 Kay Lindahl is the founder of The Listening Center and is recognized as an inspiring teacher and spiritual guide to people of all religious backgrounds.
 She conducts workshops and retreats around the world on the sacred art of listening for religious, spiritual, educational, health services, community, and business groups.
 She is a Certified Listening Professional.
 Kay is a dedicated spokesperson for the interfaith movement and serves on the Board of Directors for Women of Spirit and Faith and The Immortal Chaplains Foundation.
 She is a past trustee for the Global Council of the United Religions Initiative, former chair of the North American Interfaith Network, an Ambassador for the Parliament of the World’s Religions and an Honorary Canon to the Cathedral Center of St. Paul in the Episcopal Diocese of Los Angeles.
 Kay is the author of The Sacred Art of Listening, Practicing the Sacred Art of Listening, and a children’s book, How Does God Listen, all published by SkyLight Paths Publishing.